 - In addition to the above information, the submission should also clearly indicate that the entity submitting the request for review is aware that all information provided to the NCP may be shared with the MNE or other parties involved in the specific instance and review.
 Should the notifier submitting the request for review wish to seek an exception and keep certain information confidential, they should provide an explanation to justify this request.

-The NCP process flowchart gives an overview of the NCP process
+The Complaint Handling Procedure flow chart gives an overview of the NCP process

 The National Contact Point Secretariat can answer questions on how to file a request for review.